52 Weird and Unique Things To Do In Tokyo

 Image Source

-Looking for non-weird and wacky things to do in Tokyo?
-Here are some more ideas:
+Looking for other things to do in Tokyo?

 6. Visit a Kawaii Monster Cafe Pop-Up Shop